leobudima/elogii-blog/content/agile-delivery-operations.md

 Agile transformation is on the rise.
 It’s taking place as we speak across various industries and environments.

 And most companies understand this.

-Whether you want to [**achieve an uninterrupted pharmacy delivery**](https://elogii.com/blog/how-to-achieve-uninterrupted-pharmacy-delivery-in-2020/) or [**improve restaurant food delivery**](https://elogii.com/blog/the-role-delivery-management-software-plays-for-restaurants-and-dark-kitchens/), agile operations can get you there.
+Whether you want to achieve an [**uninterrupted pharmacy delivery**](https://elogii.com/blog/how-to-achieve-uninterrupted-pharmacy-delivery-in-2020/ "uninterrupted pharmacy delivery") or improve [**food delivery for your restaurant**](https://elogii.com/blog/the-role-delivery-management-software-plays-for-restaurants-and-dark-kitchens/), agile operations can get you there.

-But it is not an easy task to achieve. [**According to McKinsey**](https://www.mckinsey.com/business-functions/organization/our-insights/how-to-create-an-agile-organization), only 4% of companies have an agile organization.
+But it is not an easy task to achieve.

+[**According to McKinsey**](https://www.mckinsey.com/business-functions/organization/our-insights/how-to-create-an-agile-organization), **only 4% of companies** have an agile organization.

-However, the same survey suggests that there are another 37% of companies that have started the process.
+However, the same survey suggests that there are another **37% of companies** that have started the process.

 So, it’s the right time to get into the game.

-And whatever your industry, the landscape is demanding transformation.
+And whatever your industry, **the landscape is demanding transformation**.

 You need an agile delivery operation because of four reasons:

-* Changing consumer behavior
+* Changing consumer behaviour
 * Increasing competition
 * Relevance of data
 * Disruptive technology

 When it comes to consumers, all of them want fast and convenient delivery.

 That means creating a customer-centric culture that focuses on experience and service.

-For example, [**same-day and next-day delivery matters so much to customers**](https://elogii.com/blog/why-do-same-day-and-next-day-delivery-matter-so-much-to-customers-and-how-can-delivery-management-software-get-you-there/) in 2020.
+For example, [**same-day delivery**](https://elogii.com/blog/why-do-same-day-and-next-day-delivery-matter-so-much-to-customers-and-how-can-delivery-management-software-get-you-there/) matters so much to customers in 2020.

 And agile delivery is the only way your operation can achieve those speeds.

-It is also one of the [**ways you can compete against Amazon**](https://elogii.com/blog/how-can-retailers-survive-and-compete-in-the-age-of-amazon-delivery/) or anyone else in the modern competitive landscape.
+It's also a good starting point to learn [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/ "how to compete with Amazon delivery") or anyone else in the modern competitive landscape.

 Have you noticed that there are more companies that offer similar products and services like you?

-That’s because the market has lower entry barriers than ever before.
+That’s because **the market has lower entry barriers than ever before**.

 Emerging companies can offer new solutions to old customer pains at the fraction of the cost it took you to launch your business.

-In part, this is thanks to one of [**the newest trends in delivery**](https://elogii.com/blog/11-new-trends-in-2020-for-the-next-11-years-in-delivery/) - data processing.
+In part, this is thanks to one of the newest [**delivery management trends**](https://elogii.com/blog/delivery-management-trends/) - **data processing**.

 Companies can now collect, access, and use massive amounts of data about their customers.

 That lets them create and customize personalized offers.

 So for example, they can drive the price of delivery down and immediately impact your bottom line.

-But this wouldn’t be possible without the emergence of disruptive technologies.
+But this wouldn’t be possible without **the emergence of disruptive technologies**.

 Legacy solutions for optimizing delivery operations are now obsolete.

-They have been replaced by flexible solutions that support agility, like [**delivery management software**](https://elogii.com/blog/what-is-delivery-management-software-and-how-is-it-different-from-everything-else-on-the-market/).
+They have been replaced by flexible solutions that support agility, like **delivery management software**.

 These systems are also more available than before.

-SaaS companies are [**taking a cloud-first approach to manage delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/) with increasingly more feature-rich environments.
+SaaS companies are [**adopting a cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/ "adopting a cloud-first approach to delivery logistics") with increasingly more feature-rich environments.

-At a more affordable price, your company can now gain access to route optimization, [**depot planning**](https://elogii.com/blog/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning/), or [**ePOD capabilities**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/) all through [**a single platform**](https://elogii.com/blog/delivery-management-software-are-platforms-the-way-to-go/).
+At a more affordable price, your company can now gain access to [**single vs multi-depot planning**](https://elogii.com/blog/planning-at-depot-level-vs-multi-depot-planning/ "single vs multi-depot planning"), **route optimization**, or [**electronic proof of delivery**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/) all through a single platform.

 But so can your competitors.

 And that means it’s no longer enough to have the best offer, data, or tools.

 You also need the agility to integrate all of that effectively.

 So, if you are looking to stay ahead of the game, it’s time for an agile transformation of your delivery operations.